laravel/docs/billing.md

     Route::view('checkout.success')->name('checkout-success');
     Route::view('checkout.cancel')->name('checkout-cancel');

 As you can see in the example above, we will utilize Cashier's provided `checkout` method to redirect the customer to Stripe Checkout for a given "price identifier".
-When using Stripe, "prices" usually refer to specific products or subscriptions.
+When using Stripe, "prices" refer to [defined prices for specific products](https://stripe.com/docs/products-prices/how-products-and-prices-work).

-The `checkout` method will automatically create a customer in Stripe and connect it to the corresponding user in your application's database.
+If necessary, the `checkout` method will automatically create a customer in Stripe and connect that Stripe customer record to the corresponding user in your application's database.
 After completing the checkout session, the customer will be redirected to a dedicated success or cancellation page where you can display an informational message to the customer.

 <a name="providing-meta-data-to-stripe-checkout"></a>
 #### Providing Meta Data To Stripe Checkout